-- Let the person know of his or her value to the organization. - Give examples of past and present contributions (e.g., years of service, past performance, technical skills, earlier level of dependability). - Tell the staff member that you appreciate these contributions.
+- Let the person know of their value to the organization. - Give examples of past and present contributions (e.g., years of service, past performance, technical skills, earlier level of dependability). - Tell the staff member that you appreciate these contributions.

 2. Address work performance and expectations